jianshi27/stock-price-prediction/README.md

-# Stock Price Prediction
+# 📊 Stock Price Prediction using Machine Learning

-This project applies machine learning models (Linear Regression, Decision Tree, Random Forest) to predict stock prices using historical data.
+This project aims to predict stock closing prices using historical data and technical indicators.
+It compares three machine learning models — Linear Regression, Decision Tree Regressor, and Random Forest Regressor — to identify the best-performing approach.

+## 🔍 Objective

+The goal is to build a reliable and interpretable model that can accurately predict stock prices using real-world financial datasets.
+The process includes data preprocessing, feature engineering, model training, and performance evaluation.

 ## 📌 Technologies Used
 - Python